Tag: thankfulness

 Psalm 148, Colossians 3:12-17, Luke 2:41-52

-For Mary and Joseph, who knew the prophecies about their son, their return from the was part of their spiritual practice and were comfortable in their return home.
-Young Jesus, on the other hand, wasn’t done yet.
+For Mary and Joseph, who knew the prophecies about their , their from the temple was part of their spiritual practice and were comfortable in their return home.
+Young , on the other hand, wasn’t done yet.
 Here was a young boy among elders, who themselves were astonished by Jesus’ insights.
 It is quite easy for us to be disappointed with Mary and Joseph not understanding.
 Just like Jesus, we can find ourselves saying, “of course, that’s where he is!”
-A new Christian or even an unbeliever(!) can provide spiritual insights that cause others to be shocked with a new insight and grow closer to God!
-Who are we to spiritual insights provided by God through others?
+A new Christian or even an unbeliever(!) can provide spiritual insights that cause others to be shocked with a new insight and closer to God!
+Who are we to set aside spiritual insights provided by God through others?

 When our foundation is firm, we God, and are humble toward one another, we are open to receiving spiritual insights from whomever God puts in our path.